jacoelho/ansible.redis/README.md

     redis_port: "6379"
     redis_bind: "0.0.0.0"

-All the options support a list format, for example:
+All options support a list format, for example:

     redis_bind:
       - 127.0.0.1